biotite-dev/hydride/doc/issues.rst

 Although, most molecules are covered by the fragment library, some uncommon groups within a molecule may be not.
+If this happens, *Hydride* will give you a warning However, most of these exotic groups do not bear hydrogen atoms, so you can ignore the warning in those cases.

-In this case you can add a *template* of such a molecule to the fragment library.
+If an expected hydrogen atom is missing, you can add a *template* of such a molecule to the fragment library.
 This template is a molecular model of this molecule containing hydrogen atoms.
 Such a template structure file for a molecule can be e.g. downloaded from a ligand database.